wilsonliaows/docs/connectors/servicenow/update.md

 </table>

 ### Output fields
-The output of this action is the full set of columns from the selected table.
+The output datatree of this action contains the full set of columns from the selected table.
 All default and custom columns are supported.
 The output fields will be displayed only after a table is provided, either by selecting a table from the pick list or by providing the full table name.

 Additionally, the sys ID of the template applied to this record is also included in the output.